Politics of Ukraine: Autonomous Republic of Crimea

 In 1992, a number of pro-Russian political organizations in Crimea advocated the secession of Crimea and annexation into Russia.
 During USSR times Crimea was ceded from Russia to Ukraine in 1954 by First Secretary Nikita Khrushchev to mark the 300th anniversary of the Treaty of Pereyaslav.
 In July 1992, the Crimean and Ukrainian parliaments determined that Crimea would remain under Ukrainian jurisdiction while retaining significant cultural and economic autonomy, thus creating the Autonomous Republic of Crimea.

 The Crimean peninsula—while under Ukrainian sovereignty, served as a site for major military bases of both Ukrainian and Russian forces, and was heavily populated by ethnic Russians.

 In early 2014, Ukraine's pro-Russian president, Viktor Yanukovych, was ousted by Ukrainians over his refusal to ally Ukraine with the European Union, rather than Russia.
 In response, Russia invaded Crimea in February 2014 and occupied it.

 In March 2014, during occupation a controversial referendum was held in Crimea with 97% of voters backing joining Russia.

 On 18 March 2014, Russia and the new, self-proclaimed Republic of Crimea signed a treaty of accession of the Republic of Crimea and Sevastopol in the Russian Federation.
 In response, the UN General Assembly passed non-binding resolution 68/262 declaring the referendum invalid and officially supporting Ukraine's claim to Crimea.
 Although Russia administers the peninsula as two federal subjects, Ukraine and the majority of countries do not recognise Russia's annexation.

+Opinion polls

+A 2026 Socis opinion polls found the main issues according to Ukrainians were corruption, drone and missile attacks, and standard of living.